GET INVOLVED

 A big thank you to all our funders!!

-Sphere 17 Regional Youth Service is funded primarily by the Department of Children Equality Disability Integration and Youth (DCEDIY), through the City of Dublin Youth Services Board (CDYSB).
+Sphere 17 Regional Youth Service has been funded primarily by the Department of Children Equality Disability Integration and Youth (DCEDIY), through the City of Dublin Youth Services(CDYS).

-The Woodale Youth Justice Project is a Garda Youth Diversion Project which is funded through the Irish Youth Justice Service.
+The Woodale Youth Justice Project is a Youth Diversion Project which is funded through the Irish Youth Justice Service.
 This project is co-funded by the Government of Ireland and the European Union.

 If you are interested in finding out more about the different ways in which you too can support our work we’d really love to chat with you.